-In my last post, I have explained “Hosting Windows Workflow as a WCF service in IIS” and I would strongly recommend reading it before you continuing further as the same service is used.
+I have explained Hosting a WCF service in IIS in one of my previous post and I would strongly recommend reading it before you continuing further.